 There are lots of ways to "Enjoy Troy" while you're here!
 Here are just a few:

-The BID cultivates and advocates the economic growth of Downtown Troy by creating an inviting, dynamic, and sustainable community that celebrates the City's history while buildings towards its future.
+The Downtown Troy Business Improvement District cultivates and advocates the economic growth of Downtown Troy by creating an inviting, dynamic, and sustainable community that celebrates the City's history while buildings towards its future.
 The BID is dedicated to improving the quality of life within the district and further enhance and make our community a vibrant, attractive destination for visitors, businesses, residents, property owners, the daily workforce and students.

 The Rensselaer County Historical Society and Museum is open on Saturdays from 12-5, right after the market